Agatha of Sicily: Patronage

-Saint Agatha is the patron saint of rape victims, breast cancer patients, wet nurses, and bellfounders (due to the shape of her severed breasts).
+Saint Agatha is the patroness saint of rape victims, breast cancer patients, wet nurses, and bellfounders (due to the shape of her severed breasts).
 She is also considered to be a powerful intercessor when people suffer from fires.
 Her feast day is celebrated on 5 February.

-She is also a patron saint of Malta, where in 1551 her intercession through a reported apparition to a Benedictine nun is said to have saved Malta from Turkish invasion.
+She is also a patroness saint of Malta, where in 1551 her intercession through a reported apparition to a Benedictine nun is said to have saved Malta from Turkish invasion.

-She became the patron saint of the Republic of San Marino after Pope Clement XII restored the independence of the state on her feast day of 5 February 1740.
+She became the patroness saint of the Republic of San Marino after Pope Clement XII restored the independence of the state on her feast day of 5 February 1740.

 She is also the patron saint of Catania, Sorihuela del Guadalimar (Spain), Molise, San Marino and Kalsa, a historical quarter of Palermo.

 She is claimed as the patroness of Palermo.
 The year after her death, the stilling of an eruption of Mount Etna was attributed to her intercession.
 As a result, apparently, people continued to ask her prayers for protection against fire.

-In Switzerland, Agatha is considered the patron saint of fire services.
+In Switzerland, Agatha is considered the patroness saint of fire services.

-In the United Kingdom, Agatha is the patron saint of bell ringers in service of the Catholic Church.
+In the United Kingdom, Agatha is the patroness saint of bell ringers in service of the Catholic Church.